 Twin Leaf, to me, is IPA-heavier — which is fantastic for you IPA-lovers.
 I usually order a Pilsner or Stout.
 I love their attitude, ambiance, and vibes.

 If you are beer-hopping across Asheville, the Funkatorium, Catawba, Green Man, Asheville Brewing – Coxe Ave, and Hi-Wire South Slope are all nearby.

-One of the most popular breweries in Asheville, Catawba won’t disappoint.
-I love the chic warehouse-feel with hanging chandeliers at the South Slope location.
+One of the most popular breweries in Asheville, Catawba Brewing Co. won’t disappoint.
+I love the chic warehouse feel with hanging chandeliers at their South Slope location.
 Find food trucks, too.
-They also have a set up at Asheville’s Biltmore Village.

 What’s not to love about Catawba?
 They make delicious white ales and play with flavors like orange, pumpkin, coffee, coconut, peach, and lime.